Home » Posts » General » Everything about advance taxes

 1. Salaried individuals: Some believe salaried individuals don’t have to pay advance taxes because TDS is deducted by employers.
 However, if additional income sources exist, such as rental income or dividends, advance tax obligations may apply.

 2. Traders & investors: There’s a misconception that traders and investors can pay advance tax at the end of the financial year.
 In reality, it’s a quarterly obligation.
-Profits from trading or capital gains must be estimated and paid in instalments.
+Profits from trading or capital gains must be estimated and advance tax must be paid in instalments accordingly.

-3. Businesses and professionals: While businesses under presumptive taxation can pay the entire advance tax by 15th March, others must adhere to quarterly timelines to avoid interest penalties.
+3. Businesses and professionals: There’s a notion that businesses can pay the entire advance tax by 15th March.
+However, this is true only for businesses who’ve opted for the presumptive taxation scheme, and others must adhere to quarterly timelines to avoid interest penalties.

 Advance tax for traders & investors

-Most traders and investors don’t know how to calculate their advance tax liability in the first place.
-And they assume that they will wait for the financial year to end, see if they make a net profit or loss, and then pay taxes.
+Most traders and investors don’t know how to calculate their advance tax liability accurately.
+While others wait for the financial year to end to see if they make a net profit or loss, and then pay taxes accordingly.

-But advance taxes have to be paid on a quarterly basis.
+But advance taxes have to be paid on a quarterly basis, and not doing this will result in interest penalties.

 Now there’s a bit of a nuance depending on whether you are an investor or trader.

-Since profits from F&O and intraday are considered business income, traders will have to estimate their profits for the entire financial year and pay the applicable advance taxes as per the four installments.
+Since profits from F&O and intraday are considered business income, traders will have to estimate their profits for the entire financial year and pay the applicable advance taxes as per the four instalments.

 Now if at the end of the financial year, you have calculated and paid additional taxes or you make net losses from all your trades, you can always claim a refund while filing the ITR.

-The same process can be followed by investors as well, who have earned capital gains from their investments.
+The same process can be followed by investors who have earned capital gains from their investments.

-However, because it is not possible to accurately predict the amount of capital gains in advance, the government allows you to pay advance tax on capital gains on an accrual basis.
+However, because it is not possible to accurately predict your stock market profits, the government allows you to pay advance tax as and when you actually realise gains.
+But this is only allowed in case of capital gains and not F&O/intraday profits.

 This means that instead of assuming and estimating your capital gains for the entire year, you can calculate them on a quarterly basis.
-For instance, if you earn 100 rupees in capital gains in Q1, you can simply pay 15% advance tax on those gains.
+For example, if you don’t make any profits in the first two quarters but earn ₹200 in Q3, you can directly pay 75% of tax liability as advance tax.

-And then in the second quarter, if you earn another 50 rupees in capital gains, you will have to pay 45% advance tax on the total accrued gains of 150 rupees.
+And then in the fourth quarter, if you earn another 100 rupees in capital gains, your advance tax will be calculated on the total realised gains of 300 rupees.
+However, your net pay would be adjusted against the advance tax paid in third quarter.

 How to calculate advance tax liability?